webpack/webpack.js.org/src/content/configuration/dev-server.md

 };
 ```

-For more information, see the [__stats documentation__](/configuration/stats/).
+For more information, see the [`stats` documentation](/configuration/stats/).

 T> This option has no effect when used with `quiet` or `noInfo`.

 ## `devServer.stdin` - CLI only

 `boolean`

-This option closes the server when stdin ends.
+Closes the server when `stdin` ends.

 ```bash
 webpack-dev-server --stdin
 ```

 ## `devServer.useLocalIp`

 `boolean`

-This option lets the browser open with your local IP.
+This option lets the browser open with your local IP address.

 __webpack.config.js__